-Residents interested in running for the office of mayor or councilmember in the November 3rd election must be nominated at the Nominating Caucus.
-The meeting will take place in the Takoma Park Community Center Auditorium.
+Residents interested in running for the office of mayor or councilmember in the November 3rd election must be nominated at the Nominating Caucus. on Tuesday, September 15.
+The meeting will take place remotely/virtually on Zoom.

 To have a name placed on the ballot, an eligible candidate must receive a nomination from a registered voter of their ward and at least a second to that nomination.
 For the office of mayor, the candidate may be nominated by any registered voter of the city, with a second from a registered voter of the city.

 Contact the City Clerk at JessieC@takomaparkmd.gov or at 301-891-7267 for additional information about running for office.

 Qualifications for Election

 Candidates for the office of mayor must have resided in the city for at least six months immediately preceding their election, must be at least 18 years of age on the day of the election, and must be a qualified voter of the city.
 The mayor must maintain a principal residence in the city during their term of office.
 If the mayor changes principal residence to live outside of Takoma Park, the mayor’s term shall be immediately terminated and the vacancy shall be filled as provided in Section 308 of the City Charter.
 The mayor is prohibited from holding other publicly elected offices during the term of office and is prohibited from serving on any city board, commission, or other body that has the authority to adjudicate or otherwise resolve disputes.